ericnmt/oop-clinic-scheduler/README.md

 ## Description

 ## Architectural Design
 We settled for a Maven-based Spring Boot application to ensure a clear separation of concerns and layered architecture.
-This design choice focuses on maintainability and testability by isolating logic into different components, allowing for the strict enforcement of business logic.
+This design choice focuses on maintainability and testability by isolating logic into different components, allowing for the strict enforcement of business logic.A key contribution to this design was the refactoring of the core architecture to fully adopt a service-layer + DAO pattern, replacing earlier in-memory implementations with database-backed operations.

 ### Layered Architecture
 The system follows a clean separation of concerns, organized into layers to ensure compatibility between components and preservation of application logic.
 The components of our system is split into the following schema: Model Layer, Service Layer, Data Access Layer (DAO), and Presentation Layer (via the CLI).